DataDog/integrations-core/windows_service/README.md

 #     - wmiApSrv
 ```

-You must provide service names as they appear in services.msc's properties field (e.g. wmiApSrv), NOT the display name (e.g. WMI Performance Adapter).
-For names with spaces enclose the whole name in double quotation marks (e.g. "Bonjour Service").
-The spaces will be replaced by underscores in Datadog.
+Provide service names as they appear in services.msc's properties field (e.g. `wmiApSrv`), **NOT** the display name (e.g. `WMI Performance Adapter`).
+For names with spaces: enclose the whole name in double quotation marks (e.g. "Bonjour Service").
+Note: spaces are replaced by underscores in Datadog.

 [Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to start monitoring the services and sending service checks to Datadog.